dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 2.7.1 (2024.03.21) =
+* Edit: improvements to the various panel code decorations
+* Edit: improved sanitization of the Live Logs input arguments
+* Edit: Device Detector Library 6.4.5
+* Fix: SQL injections related to the Live Logs loading

 = 2.7 (2024.02.18) =
 * New: loading of `Dev4Press Library` via Composer
 * New: loading of various libraries via Composer